Collinwood school fire: Aftermath

 The town of Collinwood paid for the burial of 19 unidentifiable bodies in a shared grave at Cleveland's Lake View Cemetery.
 After crews demolished the ruins of the school, disputes about the use of the land quickly arose.
 In the interests of efficiency and economy, the school board had initially planned to build a new school on the site of the tragedy, but mourning parents objected, and some also filed lawsuits seeking to prevent construction.

 After more than a year of dispute, the state purchased the land where the Lake View School had stood, and the town converted it into a memorial garden, designed by Louise Klein Miller.
 The new Collinwood Memorial School, built to the highest standards of fire resistance at the time, was constructed on an adjacent lot.
-Mrs. Ella Smith (nee Hirter) was the last living survivor to die in 2001, at the age of 99.
+Mrs. Ella Smith (née Hirter) was the last living survivor when she died in 2001, at the age of 99.
 Her father, Fritz Hirter, was the school's janitor at the time when she attended school with four older siblings, Walter (fourteen), Helena (thirteen), Warner (twelve), and Ida (eight).
 At age six, Ella, her father and brother, Warner, escaped.
 By coincidence, she was married in 1928 to Otto Smith, who lost his eldest brother, Willie, in the same school fire.